Probate Q&A Series

 • Deposit disputed funds.
 You can ask the court to hold the contested amount in the estate registry until resolution.

 • Request a hearing.
-Let the judge decide if your expenses were reasonable and necessary.
+Let the clerk or judge decide if your expenses were reasonable and necessary.

 4. Seek Court Approval When Needed

-If you did not get prior approval for an expense, you can ask the judge to ratify your actions.
-File a motion under § 28A-19-1 and provide evidence that each disbursement met estate needs.
+If you did not get prior approval for an expense, you can ask the clerk or judge to approve your actions in the estate proceeding and provide evidence that each disbursement met estate needs.

 5. Final Distribution and Closing

 Once you resolve objections, file your final accounting.
-After the court approves it, distribute remaining assets per N.C.
+After the clerk approves it, distribute remaining assets per N.C.
 Gen. Stat. § 28A-21-2.
-Send heirs receipts and releases to prevent future challenges.
+Send heirs receipts and releases to help prevent future challenges.

 Practical Checklist for Handling Early Distribution Disputes